wlhunter00/AM-Automated-Opportunity-Capture/README.md

     - Parameters: Table to insert into, job number, label of information, the information, and the website.
     - Returns: Nothing.
     - Called by: ```searchAndUpload```
+- **Exporting Helping Functions**
+  - ```def splitKeyWordFile():``` Opens up the keyword file and fills the queries and sheets list.
+    - Parameters:  None
+    - Returns: Technically nothing, but fills both the queries and sheets lists.
+The queries list specifies what data will be inserted into the excel sheet and the sheets list is the name of that sheet.
+    - Called by: ```queryToExcelSheet```
+  -
 ## Adding a Site

 ## Typical Errors